SkygearIO/features/features/202-session-management/design.md

 Each session is associated with a name, default to empty.
 User can update the session name using SDK.
 This name is shown in portal UI.

-Gateway is responsible to update last access time, last IP, and last user agent of session after processing the request, regardless whether the request is successful.
+Gateway is responsible to update last access time, last IP, and user agent of session before processing the request.

 ## Session Management